 - If you have a very wriggly child, you need to be very careful that your baby doesn’t move too much.
 Always keep your hands close when weighing your baby on a kitchen scale!

-This kitchen scale is rated up to 22 pounds (10 Kg) and you can fit any bowl you want on top.
+There are plenty of kitchen scales that are rated up to 22 pounds (10 Kg) and you can fit any bowl you want on top.

 Measuring your baby’s weight on a bathroom (or standard household) scale is something I have done many times, particularly when my children started getting a bit older and it gets too long between doctor’s appointments to find out.
 The main reason I usually weigh them on a bathroom scale is to find out how much pain killer I can give them when they are sick!